Building a prototype Dual Detector VNA

 Observations and changes to the design

 It appears the board and ambient temperature changes contribute the most to the detectors offset drift.
 The offset drift affects calibration.
-If you calibrate the device shortly after it was powered on, in a few minutes your calibration will be gone.
 This mainly affects low signal level measurements and may not be that critical for most of measurements done in transmission mode, but you have to be aware of that.
 My experiments showed that heat removal, such as usage of a big heatsink or a fan, may not be the best method to fight thermal drift.
 In this case the drift still exists, slowly rising with time (for hours).
 Instead, use of a small to moderate size heatsinks for the AD9851 ICs and the master oscillator gives much better drift curve, which rises fast during first 20 minutes, and then the change stabilizes within a microvolt or two.
-The idea here is to raise the board temperature above the room temperature so that changes in the room temperature do not have much effect.

 Credits